 A gorgeous baby angulate tortoise.
 Hatching angulate tortoise eggs in captivity has proven to be very tricky.

 Currently, the angulate is one of the least common tortoise species in the U.S. Very few tortoise keepers own this species and captive bred angulates are rarely available.
-Although, in the recent years the interest of keeping and breeding this species has grown.
+Although, in recent years the interest of keeping and breeding this species has grown.

 In the past, a sizable number of angulate tortoises were exported out of Africa.
 Most of them are said to have died within months due to inability to adjust to the humid conditions in parts of the U.S. and Europe.
 Angulate tortoises seem to do best in Mediterranean type climate areas.